TriPed-Robot/trip_kinematics/docs/source/how_it_works.rst

 Grouping a) and c) are valid groups, with a) being more performant.
 However the Grouping in b) is not valid.
-The reason is that the state of the top plattform depends on the state of all three green prismatic joints.
+The reason is that the state of the top platform depends on the state of all three green prismatic joints.

 ..
 TODO noch auf offene ketten eingehen, warum sind die keine Gruppen?